isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-sprayer-for-ceiling/index.md

 31GMP) and a powerful suction pump that delivers continuous paint supply without fatigue.

-Pros: - It is highly portable has solid wheels - Durable and rust-resistant made of stainless steel - Ample ground clearance and high pint pick-up - Improved stability stand-alone design - Wide range coverage has 100 feet hosepipe - Simple to set up and remove - An effective and efficient suction pump - Easier to clean and low operation cost
+Pros:
+- It is highly portable has solid wheels
+- Durable and rust-resistant made of stainless steel
+- Ample ground clearance and high pint pick-up
+- Improved stability stand-alone design
+- Wide range coverage has 100 feet hosepipe
+- Simple to set up and remove
+- An effective and efficient suction pump
+- Easier to clean and low operation cost

+Cons:
-Cons: - A bit pricey - Wheels not pneumatic - Unsuitable for the small painting task
+- A bit pricey
+- Wheels not pneumatic
+- Unsuitable for the small painting task

-> See Also: > Ceiling Paint vs Wall Paint

 ###  [3.
 Wagner Spraytech Handheld HVLP Paint Sprayer](https://www.amazon.com/dp/B00FBP4QT0/?tag=p-policy-20)